One More Try (Kristine W song): Critical reception

-William Stevensen from Entertainment Weekly deemed it as an "infectious anthem".
-Daisy & Havoc from Music Weeks RM Dance Update rated it four out of five, adding, "Kristine W's new song is appealing in a subtle, miserable kind of way and it's made minimal and atmospheric by one Rollo & Sister Bliss mix and large and pounding by the other."
-Joey Bolsadura from Muzik called it "splendid".
-Ben Wener from Orange County Register declared it as "irresistible".
+William Stevensen from Entertainment Weekly complimented it as an "infectious anthem".
+Richard Smith from Melody Maker named it one of the Singles of the Week, writing, "With a voice like Heaven and the frocks to match. [...]
+At once absolutely desolate and completely delirious, "One More Try" should see loads of people slashing their wrists on the dancefloor and muttering, Why did you leave me, you bitch, out loud.
+It's menthol-cool floor-filler with Kristine's elegant vocals teetering on the edge of despair, married to Rollo and Rob D's stark but warm beats, big fat bouncing bass lines and piping organs.
+Ruddy magnificent."
+Daisy & Havoc from the Record Mirror Dance Update gave it four out of five, adding, "Kristine W's new song is appealing in a subtle, miserable kind of way and it's made minimal and atmospheric by one Rollo & Sister Bliss mix and large and pounding by the other."
+Joey Bolsadura from Muzik and Ben Wener from Orange County Register praised it as "splendid" and "irresistible".

-Music video

-A music video was produced to promote the single, directed by British director Lindy Heymann.
-She also directed the video for Kristine W's debut single, "Feel What You Want".